 The fact that “Though many we are one body” (Rm.
 12:4) means that we recognize the dignity, uniqueness, equality and co-responsibility of all persons.

-..a Brief History Diocese of Timmins… Suffragan of Ottawa
+A Brief History … Suffragan of Ottawa

 1882 In creating the Apostolic Vicariate of Pontiac, the Church begins the religious organization of Northern Ontario and Québec.